ogecko/docs-api/source/storage/overview.md

 Overall goal is to minimise and ideally eliminate configuration.

 Design Paradigms
-- Re-use and re-purposing of existing knowledge
+- Re-use and re-purposing of existing knowledge in other systems
 - Self-discovery, self-describing, import and learning
 - Convention over configuration
 - Semantic configuration with Domain specific languages